This is a best prospect industry sector for this country. Includes a market overview and trade data.

 - Renewable energy storage solutions

-Jordan has long-term potential as an energy producer of non-conventional and RE.
+Jordan has medium- and long-term potential as an energy producer of non-conventional and RE.
 The following are potential opportunities that are either in process or in the pipeline over the medium term:

 - Oil and Gas Exploration: Several international companies are conducting oil and gas exploration in Azraq, West Safawi, Jafr, Sirhan, Dead Sea, Rum, Petra and Northern Highlands.

-- Renewables: As Jordan addresses challenges associated with oversupply of electricity, opportunities for a range of renewable energy solutions may re-emerge over the medium and long term.
+- Renewable Energy: As Jordan addresses challenges associated with overcapacity in its electricity grid, opportunities for a range of renewable energy solutions may re-emerge over the medium and long term.